IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/gutenberg-editor-sidebar-plugin/README.md

 _The plugin does not need to have any other purpose than acting as a show case for rendering a [Gutenberg editor sidebar plugin](https://developer.wordpress.org/block-editor/how-to-guides/plugin-sidebar-0/) using a JSON Schema definition._

-> An example usage for this plugin could be a plugin that adds a sidebar to the Gutenberg editor for post type `page` rendering a form to edit SEO optimization data like keywords, description etc.
+> An example usage for this plugin could be a plugin that adds a sidebar to the Gutenberg editor for post type `page` rendering a form to edit SEO optimization data like keywords, description etc (https://www.greengeeks.com/tutorials/add-meta-tags-wordpress/).

 It would be perfect if this package would provide a WordPress plugin